mickewasowski/outdoorsy-interview/README.md

-This is an interview task with ReactJS and Context
-The goal of the task was to fetch some data from an API and display it on the browser window.
+This is an interview task with ReactJS and Context, and Styled components The goal of the task was to fetch some data from an API and display it on the browser window.
 In addition, a search field was also required